 Although I want her home, more than anything, I know that she would not return unless she has completed everything she set out to do.
 A part of me also doesn’t want her to come home because I’m sure she still has hopes that her relationship with Dickson would have survived this separation unscathed, but Dickson has changed, and I fear he will only break her heart.

 “Or maybe...”
 Byron muses and calls me out of my thoughts; I catch a glint in his eyes, “she wrote some saucy love note to him.”
 He shrugs when I make a face, and then laughs at me.
 “Hey you never know, Kat may seem shy, but we’ve caught them in some serious embraces before.”

 I recall some of the embraces Byron mentions; usually, we would catch them when we had arrived home earlier than expected.
 Dickson and Kat would be in the study completely oblivious to our arrival, lost in each other’s arms and lips.
 Wade always knew it was going on and would barge through the doors announcing that we were home.
 Dickson would jump off Kat, in an almost comical way, and turn beet red.
 Kat would laugh but would be equally red in the face.

 A smile crosses my face at the memory.
 “Well, maybe.
 But I don’t think that the letter would be as saucy as you’d like to think.”

-“I think you underestimate our lovely Kat, she’s feisty when she wants to be and driven by the same hormones as any other girl her age.”
+“I think you underestimate our lovely Kat, she’s feisty when she wants to be and driven by the same hormones like any other girl her age.”
 Byron leans on the counter with his elbow, tucking his chin in his hand as a faraway look appears in his eyes.
 “I wonder what she writes in those notes...I wonder where he keeps them…”